 Paralegals and chartered legal executives are also legal professionals who work in law firms.
 However, the route to these jobs does not require a university degree.
-This is something that you will need to have if you are going to be a solicitor.
+This is something that you will need to have if you’r going to be a solicitor.

 Barristers will be able to advise on certain legal issues and are able to represent their clients in court.
 They will be given their information and instructions through a solicitor and will generally be self-employed.
 When a barrister is not in court, they will be working in chambers to prepare the court case and arguments for their clients.
 Although barristers are able to work in many areas of the law, they will have fundamental elements to their job that does not change.
 This will include:

-• Advising their clients on the law and the strength of their case
+- Advising their clients on the legal aspects and the strength of their case

 When the barrister is called to the Bar, they will be known as a junior.
 They will remain a junior until they have been made a Queen’s Counsel which is also known as taking the silk.
 A QC will be a senior barrister who has extensive experience in the legal profession and is regarded as having outstanding abilities.
 The majority of barrister will not become a QC.